Olmos Park, Texas: Geography

 Olmos Park is located 4 miles north of Downtown San Antonio.

 According to the United States Census Bureau, the city has a total area of 0.6 sqmi, all land.
 It is an enclave of San Antonio, as it is completely bounded by the city.
 Olmos Park can be found in ZIP Code 78212.

-US Route 281 is a north-south highway that bounds one side of the community, the other side being bounded by McCullough Road, a major San Antonio surface street.
+U.S. Route 281 is a north-south highway that serves as the boundary for one side of the community, the other side being bounded by McCullough Road, a major San Antonio surface street.